Ooid growth: Uniqueness of time-invariant, smooth shapes in 2D: The local equation

-For a moment we reconsider the natural parametrization of the curve.
-As we investigate two, arbitrary close points along the curve, by the chain rule we derive the following expression between $\kappa$ and $\gamma$ (using the fact, that the derivative of the slope respect to the arch length equals the curvature):
+\begin{Lemma} For fixed parameters $\hat{c}_1$ and $\hat{c}_2$ there is at most one curve segment $\bar\Gamma$ that fulfills equation (\ref{eq:local_02}) in all of its interior points. \end{Lemma} \begin{proof} For a moment we reconsider the natural parametrization of the curve with the arch length parameter $s$.
+If $s$ increases clockwise, then $x_s=\cos\gamma$ and $y_s=\sin\gamma$.
+Recall that the derivative of the slope respect to the arch length equals the curvature.
+The chain rule yields

-Note, that the negative sign relates to the fact, that by definition $\gamma(y)$ is decreasing between points P and Q (Fig. \ref{Fig:01}. b)).
-In the virtue (\ref{eq:DE_kappa_gamma}) eq. (\ref{eq:local_02}) takes the following form, which is a first order, nonlinear ODE:
+where the negative sign indicates, that $\gamma(y)$ is decreasing between points P and Q (Fig. \ref{Fig:01}. b)).
+For brevity let

-From now on this equation is called \emph{local}.
-There exist a closed-form solution for the local equation:

-where $i=\sqrt{-1}$ and the error function is given by its usual definition, $\erf(x):=2{\sqrt{\pi}}^{-1}\int_{0}^{x}\exp(-t^2)\dd t$.
-Formal substitution verifies that this expression up to the arbitrary constant $C$ solves the local equation.
-In this text we focus on smooth curves with $\gamma(0)=\pi/2$ at point P, which restricts $C=0$.
-(It means $C\neq 0$ opens the gate for non-smooth, steady state shapes with two or more vertices in case the equation is assumed to apply on smooth segments of a piecewise smooth curve.)
-Substitution of the solution in eq. (\ref{eq:gamma(delta)}) into the right-hand-side of (\ref{eq:DE_kappa_gamma}) yields

-This is the unique solution of the local equation, it can be demonstrated by a routine technique (i.e. demonstrating contradiction from the assumption about another solution which is not given by (\ref{eq:kappa(delta)})).
-Detailed investigation of the properties of $\kappa(y)$ is needed for further development as these govern properties of the steady state solutions.
-First we carry out a convenient change of parameters via